-- Behavioral and social sciences - 3 credits
+- Psychology - 3 credits

 - General Chemistry - 8 credits with lab (taken within the last five years)

-- Organic Chemistry - 8 credits with lab (taken within the last five years)

-- Or - One semester of Organic Chemistry plus one semester of Biochemistry
+- Organic Chemistry - 8 credits with lab (taken within the last five years) - Or - One semester of Organic Chemistry plus one semester of Biochemistry

 - Physics - 8 credits with lab (taken within the last five years)

-- Statistics or Calculus - 3 credits
+- College Algebra or Calculus - 3 credits

 - Submit three recommendation letters, preferably from a STEM faculty member, pre-health committee, and/or health care provider.